+Area Performance Evidence of Excellence

+Indicator

-Area Performance Evidence of Excellence Indicator help students to analyse physical movement and evaluate the effectiveness of a health-related fitness programme help students to understand the knowledge and practice of safety develop students' ability to acquire and apply basic skills in at least eight different physical activities, e.g. Swimming, Track events, Team Games, Folk Dance etc. from not less than four out of the eight areas develop students' ability to refine learnt skills and acquire skills of novel events of diversified activities develop students' ability to participate actively and regularly in at least one PE-related co-curricular activity (for Physical Activities at Kindergarten level) help children to identify the characteristics and functions of different parts of the body help children to develop body co-ordination and sensory-perceptual abilities as well as sensitivity to the environment help children to develop good physique, sensory functions, physical competence, will-power, confidence and courage develop children's ability to arouse awareness for their self-protection and learn the relevant skills
+programme help students to analyse physical movement and evaluate the effectiveness of a health-related fitness programme help students to understand the knowledge and practice of safety develop students' ability to acquire and apply basic skills in at least eight different physical activities, e.g. Swimming, Track events, Team Games, Folk Dance etc. from not less than four out of the eight areas develop students' ability to refine learnt skills and acquire skills of novel events of diversified activities develop students' ability to participate actively and regularly in at least one PE-related co-curricular activity (for Physical Activities at Kindergarten level) help children to identify the characteristics and functions of different parts of the body help children to develop body co-ordination and sensory-perceptual abilities as well as sensitivity to the environment help children to develop good physique, sensory functions, physical competence, will-power, confidence and courage develop children's ability to arouse awareness for their self-protection and learn the relevant skills

 &lt;sup>6 According to Physical Education Key Learning Area Curriculum guide (Primary 1-Secondary 3) issued by the CDC in 2002, the eight Areas of Activity include: Athletics, Ball Games, Gymnastics, Swimming & Aquatic Sports, Dance, General Physical Fitness Activities, Outdoor Activities and Others.
-11

-Area Performance Evidence of Excellence Commitment to Indicator The teacher is able to : proactively provide support to the teaching profession and the community by taking part in activities, such as professional sharing activities, disseminating good practices, and involving in community services or voluntary work produce exemplary teaching materials, involve in or contribute to educational research, and/or contribute produce exemplary teaching inaterials, involve in of contribute to calculational research, and/or contribute articles on teaching-related topics support the professional development of novice teachers, e.g. serving as a mentor pursue continuous self-improvement and professional development keep abreast of developments in education practices and policies in the trends of Physical Education at Primary &amp; Secondary Levels and Physical Activities at Kindergarten Level give support to other teachers and promote collaboration among teachers on teaching practices
+Area Performance Indicator Evidence of Excellence and Commitment to Contribution towards the Profession and the Community The teacher is able to : proactively provide support to the teaching profession and the community by taking part in activities, such as professional sharing activities, disseminating good practices, and involving in community services or voluntary work produce exemplary teaching materials, involve in or contribute to educational research, and/or contribute articles on teaching-related topics support the professional development of novice teachers, e.g. serving as a mentor pursue continuous self-improvement and professional development keep abreast of developments in education practices and policies in the trends of Physical Education at Primary &amp; Secondary Levels and Physical Activities at Kindergarten Level give support to other teachers and promote collaboration among teachers on teaching practices